jonnonz1/nz-statute-book/acts/public/1977/reserves-act-1977.md

 (5)
 (6) Every record of title referred to in this section shall include a reference to the purpose for which the land is held.
 Where an existing record of title does not include such a reference, the Registrar-General of Land shall, without fee, upon receipt of a certificate under the hand of the Commissioner stating the purpose for which the land is held, update the record accordingly.
 (7) Any instrument that relates to the land in any such record of title and is duly executed by a person having the proper authority may be registered in accordance with the Land Transfer Act 2017, and the Registrar-General of Land must note the interest on the record of title.
-(8) A copy of any resolution gazetted under section 14 or of any notice by the Minister under this Act and published in the Gazette may be forwarded to the Registrar-General of Land or the Registrar of Deeds, as the case may require, who shall thereupon, without payment of any fee, record the copy of the resolution or notice and register it against the appropriate title (if any).
+(8) A copy of any resolution gazetted under section 14 or of any notice by the Minister under this Act and published in the Gazette or under the Legislation Act 2019 may be forwarded to the Registrar-General of Land or the Registrar of Deeds, as the case may require, who shall thereupon, without payment of any fee, record the copy of the resolution or notice and register it against the appropriate title (if any).
 (9) Where upon the revocation of the reservation of any reserve or part of any reserve the land comprised therein or, as the case may be, part of that land becomes Crown land, any record of title or other instrument of title in respect of the land shall, on application by the Commissioner to the Registrar-General of Land or the Registrar of Deeds, as the case may require, be cancelled or, as the case may be, cancelled in so far as it relates to that part of the land.

 ### 117 Commissioner may execute documents on behalf of the Crown